Generic Name: lubricant (loo-BRIH-kant)

 Temporarily relieving burning and irritation caused by dry eyes.
 It may also be used for other conditions as determined by your doctor.

-Lubricant drops is an eye lubricant.
+Lubricant drops are an eye lubricant.
 It works by coating the eye, which relieves dryness.

 Do NOT use lubricant drops if: